clabe45/conlang-gpt/README.md

 Options:
   --input TEXT
   --output TEXT
+  --dictionary TEXT
   --mode [simple|example]  Mode to use.
 Defaults to simple.
 Set to the
                            experimental 'example' mode to include a new random translation in each revision.
   -n INTEGER               Number of revisions to perform.
 Defaults to 1.
   --model TEXT             OpenAI model to use.
 Defaults to gpt-3.5-turbo-16k.
+  --embeddings-model TEXT  OpenAI model to use for word embeddings.
+Defaults
+                           to text-embedding-ada-002.
   --help                   Show this message and exit.
 ```

 #### `conlang guide modify`